 In a way, it feels like it’s been longer than that.
 There’s been a lot to learn, and it’s gotten to the point where I feel pretty comfortable that I know what I’m doing, and that I can fumble along not too badly, even when it comes to things where I don’t know what I’m doing.
 I’ve come a long way from feeling totally overwhelmed by Amazon’s publishing process when I first started out.

 I’m really impressed by how many bloggers have taken that leap and decided to release their books out into the world.
-Some people have self-published, while others have been published by a mental health publisher like Trigger Publishing or Eliezer Tristan.
+Some people have self-published, while others have been published by a mental health publisher like Trigger Publishing.
 From my perspective, the publishing route is far less important than the fact that people are choosing to be brave and share their work.

 It sounds like there are quite a number of people in the blogging community who are at some stage of considering writing a book, which I think is really amazing.
 While not everyone will be able to get published by an established publisher, anyone can be self-published.
 There may be a lot to learn and some fear to overcome, but you can do it.